The Great Outdoors – How We’re Getting Preschool Children Out Into Nature

-At Chrysalis, Magic Kingdom, Fern Garden, Milky Way and Secret Forest, we believe the more high-tech we become in society, the more we need nature to balance this.
+At Chrysalis (in Avondale), Magic Kingdom (in Blockhouse Bay), Fern Garden (in Tauranga), Milky Way (in the CBD) and Gaia-Earth Forest Preschool (in Manurewa, near Botanic Gardens), we believe the more high-tech we become in society, the more we need nature to balance this.
 Richard Louv warns that we need to move away from a ‘Blade Runner’ (a 1982 Hollywood Sci-Fi movie set in the future) image of what we could become.
 Nature is a gift that needs to be cherished.
 We need everyone, young and old, to “learn from it, within it and not just simply about it”+++.
 There is a saying: ‘There is no such thing as bad weather, just bad clothing choices’.
 So, take some time to live outside and feel the effects of 4.6 billion years of Earth’s research and development on you!

 If you value the benefits that spending time outdoors can have on your preschool child, and want to enrol in an early learning centre that shares these values, contact us to talk about enrolling your child in one of our centres in Auckland Central, Tauranga, Auckland West, Auckland CBD and Auckland South.

 +Louv R. (2005), Last Child in the Woods, Workman Publishing, New York